epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

 ## Modify the LUIS app

 Log in to [https://www.luis.ai](https://www.luis.ai) using the same account you use to log in to Azure.
-Click on **My apps**.
+Scroll all the way down and click on **Create LUIS app** to get started.
 In the list of apps, find the app that begins with the name specified in **App name** in the **Bot Service** blade when you created the Bot Service.

-The LUIS app starts with 4 intents: Cancel: Greeting, Help, and None; and a fifth, custom intent you will add later! <!-- picture -->
+The LUIS app starts with 4 intents: Cancel, Greeting, Help, and None; and a fifth, custom intent you will add later! <!-- picture -->

 ### Add predefined intents
 The following steps add the Note.Create, Note.ReadAloud, and Note.Delete intents:

-1. Click on **Prebuit Domains** in the lower left of the page.
+1. Click on **Prebuilt Domains** in the lower left of the page.
 Find the **Note** domain and click **Add domain**.

 2. This tutorial doesn't use all of the intents included in the **Note** prebuilt domain.
 In the **Intents** page, click on each of the following intent names and then click the **Delete Intent** button.
    * Note.ShowNext